 The Consumer Protection from Unfair Trading Regulations also prohibit 'misleading actions' and 'misleading omissions' that cause, or are likely to cause, the average consumer to take a different transactional decision, despite it being in the same time period.

-However, the day after the 'sale' ended, the price dropped by £50 per person - and continued to run for another week - so no need to hurry after all as they added another seven days to the countdown clock!
+However, the day after the 'sale' ended, the price dropped by £50 per person - and continued to run for another week - so there was no need for consumers to hurry after all as they added another seven days to the countdown clock.